 Storage

 This is again where things become more interesting.
-CrabDB is designed to be a hyper performent database so that means most if not all the data should be kept in memory.
-To this end the initial implementation of CrabDB only supported in memory storage with zero persistence.
+CrabDB is designed to be a hyper-performant database, so that means most, if not all, the data should be kept in memory.
+To this end, the initial implementation of CrabDB only supported in-memory storage with zero persistence.
 First a trait was defined:

 trait Storage {